 In consultation with local police, fire officials, campus security, and/or members of Peirce's emergency response team, the Chief Auxiliary Officer will confirm an emergency.
-Emergency response and evacuation procedures at all off site locations will be coordinated by the Facilities and Security Departments at each individual site.
 Once a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, faculty, administration, and/or staff has been confirmed by the Chief Auxiliary Services Officer or designee, the College will use the following procedures:

-- 1. Determine the appropriate segments or segments of the campus community to receive the emergency notification. - Under the direction of the Chief Auxiliary Services Officer, Director, Marketing and Communication; and/or the Assistant Dean, Student Support Services, determine the content of the notification. - 3.
+- Determine the appropriate segments or segments of the campus community to receive the emergency notification. - Under the direction of the Chief Auxiliary Services Officer; Director, Marketing and Communication; and/or the Assistant Dean, Student Support Services, determine the content of the notification. - 3.
 Initiate the timely warning and emergency notification procedures. - 4.
 Provide detailed follow up information through any of the means listed in the timely warning and emergency notification section. - 5.
 Document the use of emergency procedures (date, time, description of procedures enacted will be kept on file in the Office of the Chief Auxiliary Services Officer).